 The backup tool has also been rewritten.
 Though all the functionalities are still the same except that now you only see the list of software installed from software manager instead of hundreds of packages.
 Users will experience a positive difference in the newly written backup tool.

-If you like to tweak your distro then Linux Mint configuration tool will help you do so.
-The configuration settings has been revamped.
+If you like to tweak your distro then the Linux Mint configuration tool will help you do so.
+The configuration settings have been revamped.

 What’s New In Linux Mint 18.3 “Sylvia”?